Alaska state law places restrictions on delta-8 THC and makes it illegal.

-Measure 8, also known as the Alaska Medical Marijuana Initiative, was adopted by state voters with 59% in favor and 41% opposed.
+Measure 8, also known as the Alaska Medical Marijuana Initiative, was passed by state voters with 59% in favor and 41% against.

-Under this effort, qualified patients who acquire a doctor’s approval are permitted to use and possess cannabis for therapeutic purposes.
+Under this plan, qualified patients who get a doctor’s OK are allowed to use and have cannabis for medical reasons.

 A registration and ID card system were also implemented.

 a number of sclerosis